mucolon/blood-smear/test/README.md

 The `test_smear.py` file uses all the motors and sensors in the assembly for making a quality smear.
 This file also uses a terminal interface.

-The `test_stepper.py` file tests the stepper motor at different input speeds.
+The `test_stepper.py` file tests the stepper motor at different input speeds and microstep configurations.